News & Perspectives

 Current News

-Announcing Our FY25 EPIC Awards Winner for Passion!
+Announcing Our FY25 EPIC Awards Winner for Impact!

-PCG’s quarterly employee recognition program, aptly-named the EPIC Awards, is designed to help bring the firm’s four core tenets—Entrepreneurial Spirit, Passion, Impact, and Community—to life in a tangible way.
-Today, we are thrilled to announce that Alison Richards has been selected as PCG’s newest EPIC Awards winner in recognition of her Passion for engaging and serving others, both within and outside of PCG.
+PCG’s quarterly employee recognition program, the EPIC Awards, is designed to help bring the firm’s four core tenets—Entrepreneurial Spirit, Passion, Impact, and Community—to life in a tangible way.
+Today, we are thrilled to announce that Josh Olszewski, a senior manager in Education, has been selected as PCG’s newest EPIC Awards winner in recognition of his Impact on his team and EDPlan statewide implementation efforts.

 -